Actor and Action Modular Network for Text-based Video Segmentation: Related Work

-Different from conventional actor and action segmentation in videos, Gavrilyuk \emph{et al.} \cite{gavrilyuk2018actor} first posed the task of actor and action segmentation from a textual query by further annotating A2D with corresponding textual queries.
-Existing methods for this problem usually follow a bottom-up procedure, which extracts the video and query features separately and then predicts the segmentation mask from the merged heterogeneous features.
+The task of text-based video segmentation was originally introduced by Gavrilyuk \emph{et al.} \cite{gavrilyuk2018actor}, whose goal was to segment the actor specified by a textual query referring to the actor and its performing action in the video.
+Existing approaches address this problem by following a bottom-up procedure, which extracts the video and query features separately and then predicts the segmentation mask from the merged heterogeneous features.
 Specifically, Gavrilyuk \emph{et al.} \cite{gavrilyuk2018actor} proposed to correlate the video contents and sentences using dynamic convolutions.
 Wang \emph{et al.} \cite{wang2019asymmetric} introduced vision guided language attention and language guided vision attention mechanisms to obtain a robust language representation and aggregate global visual context for performance gains.
 Wang \emph{et al.} \cite{wang2020context} constructed a context modulated dynamic convolutional network to incorporate contextual information into the correlation learning of heterogeneous modalities.
 McIntosh \emph{et al.} \cite{mcintosh2018multi} further encoded the visual and language features as capsules and integrated the visual and language information via a routing algorithm.

-Although these methods have achieved great advance, the semantic information from convolved volume of the video and global query is asymmetric in each pixel position of feature map.
-Unlike aforementioned works, we propose to solve AASTQ from another perspective, namely, a top-down method.
-We first localize the actor and action with a coarse bounding box guided by the textual query in a symmetric matching way, then predict the mask of actor within the bounding box.
-Our method can effectively localize the query-described actor and action, and reduce the disturbing of irrelevant objects and background in videos.
+Unlike aforementioned works, we propose to solve the text-based video segmentation from another perspective, namely, a top-down procedure.
+We first localize the referred actor and action with bounding boxes sequence in a symmetric matching way, then predict the masks of the actor along the bounding boxes sequence.
+Our method can effectively localize the query described actor and action, and reduce disturbances of irrelevant objects and the background in videos.